HFF-Git/VCPU-32/VCPU-32-Documentation/VCPU-32-Architecture-and-Instruction-Set.md

                      \__ physical page (PPN) __/\__ page ofs ___/
 ```

 Address translation is separately enabled for code and data translation.
-When translation is disabled, the address offset directly maps to the physical address range with the segment part ignored.
-Segment zero has a special role.
+When translation is disabled, the address offset directly maps to the physical address range with the segment part ignore the segment zero has a special role.
 Hardware must guarantee that a virtual address with a zero segment, e.g. *0x0.0x500* will also directly map to the physical address specified by the offset.
 The maximum physical memory size that can be reached this way is 4 GBytes.
 The architecture does however not exclude supporting a larger physical address range.
 For example, a translation buffer hardware could allow for a larger physical address range beyond the 4GBytes.
 This part of physical memory is however only reachable when address translation is enabled.

 ### Protection Model